 The Major Field Test is a two hour, multiple choice, exam.
 There are 70 questions in all.
 A description of the test and some sample questions are available in Adobe Acrobat format from ETS.
 To pass this portion of the senior exercise, you must score above the national average of students taking this exam.

-The Major Field Test in Physics is scheduled for the afternoon of Sunday, February 14, 2016.
+The Major Field Test in Physics is scheduled for: Sunday, April 2, 2017, from noon to 3:00 pm.

 The second part begins with a 25 minute public talk to the department during our Friday colloquium slot.
 The talk will be on a topic chosen by the student in consultation with faculty members in the department.
 Students must chose a topic before the end of the third week of the Spring semester and submit their choice of topic in writing to the department chair.
 The department will meet soon after the deadline for topic submission and will assign each student an advisor.
 The student must confer with their advisor as they prepare their talk.

 There is an alternate way to satisfy the oral component of the senior exercise.
 Students who have done research in physics, either at Kenyon or elsewhere, the summer following their junior year, may be invited to give a regular, 50 minute, or a shortened, 25 minute, departmental colloquium describing their research in the Fall of their senior year.
 Wherever the research was done, students need to chose a Kenyon faculty advisor to help them in preparing their talks.
 To allow time for this help to take place, no talk will be scheduled prior to the third week of the semester and students must give a practice talk to their advisor no later than 48 hours before the colloquium.